manehmkrtchyan/Binary-Search-Tree/README.md

 The right subtree of a node contains only nodes with keys greater than the node’s key.
 The left and right subtree each must also be a binary search tree.

+First to build a Binary Search Tree the user needs to insert the elements.
+That can be done with the insert() function.
+The user needs to call the frunction on the tree object that was declared earlier(for example tree = BinarySearchTree()) and give the node value as an argument.
+The result will be something like this: tree.insert(5).
+Now the user has got a binary search tree with one node, that has 5 as a value.
+The user can insert as many nodes as he/she wants.
+To see the tree represented on the standart output the user needs to use the print() function.
+Also the user can use all the functions and operations listed below in the same way.

 Operators
 ● Copy operator assignment =
 ● Move operator assignment =